 Juvenile Defense in Pinellas County

 What happens when a child or young person who is under 18 years old gets in trouble with the law?
-For the most serious offenses, the child will be arrested on a misdemeanor or felony charge.
+For the most serious offenses, the child will be detained on a misdemeanor or felony law violation.

 After an arrest in Pinellas County, FL, the child might be handcuffed, put in the back of a police cruiser, and fingerprinted at the juvenile assessment center located at 14500 49th Street North in Clearwater, FL.

-From the juvenile assessment center, the child might be released to the parents immediately or held overnight for an advisory hearing the next day in front of the judge.
+From the juvenile assessment center, the child might be released to the parents immediately or held overnight for an advisory hearing the next day in front of the judge in juvenile court.

 If the judge decides to hold the child in secure detention for 21 days, then the child will be transported to the juvenile detention center located at 5255 140th Ave.
 North, in Clearwater, Florida.
 Or the judge might release the child to the parents on home detention.

 The child is entitled to hire a private criminal defense attorney to represent them at the first appearance.
 As a practical matter, this usually involves the parents hiring an attorney on the child’s behalf.

 Attorney for Juveniles Defense in Pinellas County, FL

 If your child was accused of a crime or detained at the juvenile detention facility in Pinellas County, FL, then contact an experienced juvenile defense attorney at Sammis Law Firm about the best way to resolve the case.

 We represent young people accused of crimes prosecuted in juvenile court including, but not limited to, allegations of violence, theft, or the use of a weapon.
 We are familiar with all of the diversion programs in Pinellas County, FL.